Psych season 1: Casting

 Two actors received star billing for the first season, while three additional actors were considered part of the main cast.
-James Roday portrayed Shawn Spencer, a life-long slacker who uses his hyperobservant ability to claim he is a psychic.
+James Roday Rodriguez portrayed Shawn Spencer, a life-long slacker who uses his hyperobservant ability to claim he is a psychic.
 Dulé Hill plays Burton "Gus" Guster, a pharmaceutical salesman who is Shawn's best friend.
 Timothy Omundson portrays detective Carlton Lassiter, the level-headed lead detective for the Santa Barbara Police Department, and Maggie Lawson represents Juliet O'Hara, the department's naive junior detective.
 Shawn's father, Henry Spencer, a former police officer, is played by Corbin Bernsen and Karen Vick, the pregnant interim police chief is portrayed by Kirsten Nelson.
 By August 30, James Roday and Dulé Hill had been cast to play the show's main characters.
 The network also revealed that Corbin Bernsen had been cast as another of the show's major characters.
 On April 27, USA Network announced that Timothy Omundson and Kirsten Nelson would have starring roles in the episode.